SOCR/ProbDistCalc_RShiny/README.md

 Other files are mostly for testing and debugging and less important.

 ## Guidelines for Future Development
 - Using RStudio is the easiest way to develop and the app almost out-of-box.
 However, if you want to use other IDEs like VSCode, use `renv` to manage the packages.
 The `renv.lock` file is already included in the repo.
 To install the packages, run `renv::restore()` in the R console.
+You may need to install other dependencies manually to install the packages, if there's error message saying so.

 - To support a new distribution:
     - Add the distribution information in `distribution_info.yaml`.
 Note that the `fitFunc` field indicates the function for fitting the distribution in modeler, and the `plotlyFunc` field indicates the function for plotting the distribution in calculator.